Dhanvine321/AI-Flower-Classifier/README.md

 ## Dataset

 The model was trained on a diverse dataset that contains images of flowers belonging to the five main classes: daisy, dandelion, roses, sunflowers, and tulips.
-The dataset is carefully curated to ensure a balanced representation of each class, enabling the model to learn effectively.
 The training, validation, and testing sets were split to evaluate the performance of the model accurately.

 ## Usage